silicon-vlsi-org/module-cs3-301/README.md

 Just type `vimtutor`, if you want to learn about vim text editor.
 If you want to change colors, please visit 'play' menu and view first screencast.

-### Lesson2 - Create files, display contents and stats
+### Lesson 2 - Create files, display contents and stats

 During Lesson1,you have learned how to create directories.